docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### What are the file format?

 Of course file are Unix format with LF line endings.
-Please do not use CLRF.
+Please do not use CRLF.

 ### Where are emails stored?
 Mails are stored in `/var/mail/${domain}/${username}`.